 Note: Even if your flow sensor is malfunctioning, you are still able to use the printer by disabling it in the Ultimaker S5 menu (System > Settings > Flow sensor).

-- Power cycle the Ultimaker S5 using the on/off switch.
+- Power cycle the printer using the on/off switch.
 Wait until the printer has completely shut down before turning it on again.
 Please check if ER43 appears after the printer has completely started.
-If so, please continue to step 2
+If so, continue with troubleshooting

 - Update the Ultimaker S5 to the latest stable firmware.
 Instructions on how to update your firmware can be found in the Ultimaker S5 manual